khallarrahul/phase-2-finalproject-frontend-repo/README.md

 ## Acknowledgments

 This project was created as a learning exercise, and it would not have been possible without the resources and support of the following:

--Flatiron School community-teachers and fellow students -The web development community on Stack Overflow and MDN Web Docs for providing helpful resources and insights -Tickermaster api
+-Flatiron School community teachers and fellow students -The web development community on Stack Overflow and MDN Web Docs for providing helpful resources and insights -Tickermaster api